waleedbinkhalid74/ml_cms_exc_1/documentation/questions.md

 ~~7.
 Work sheet says that if the neighbouring cell is the target the pedestrian waits.
 But should we not remove the pedestrian~~
 8. For task 3 it says the pedestrians should be in a circle at 30-50m.
 Is this the diameter of the circle?
 If this is a radius does this mean we can increase the number of cells in the scenario that was given in task 2 (from 50x50 to more) considering one cell is 1m?
 9. Cost function given in ws is not good. its only 0.3 when pedestrians are very close. is this a typo? can we use 1/exp(r^2 - r_max ^ 2)
+10. How to model pedestrian dimensions?
+11. Should the speed be a parameter?
+Can we set it to constant for all pedestrians?
+Should we be required to change it from the gui/cli?